Web Serial Novel

-- Ultimate Sleepwalker: The New Dreams and Ultimate Spider-Woman: Change With The Light are both based on comic book characters, but since the author is so bad at drawing that he makes Christian Weston Chandler look like Leonardo da Vinci, they're in prose serial format instead.
+- Ultimate Sleepwalker: The New Dreams and Ultimate Spider-Woman: Change With The Light are both based on comic book characters, but since the author isn't good at drawing, they're in prose serial format instead.

 - Unlikely Eden is a weekly updated Web serial told from the alternating points of view of two 10-year-old girls.
 The story begins with the destruction of the girls' home, which forces them to escape into the surrounding area.
 They immediately run afoul of the residents of a small outpost and, through fortunate coincidence, encounter a crotchety old trucker and his teenage ward, who become their only friends besides each other.
 Throughout the course of the story, they gradually begin to learn the complicated sequence of events that led to the destruction of their home.
 From prophecies to roller skates to robot teddy bears, there's never a dull moment.

 - Welcome To Omega:

-- Literature/Why Polly?: In this serialized novel, Polly, while impersonating the princess, is been kidnapped by an enchanter and his trainee, and taken far, far away from her home… where she meets the very princess she was impersonating.
+- Why Polly??: In this serialized novel, Polly, while impersonating the princess, is been kidnapped by an enchanter and his trainee, and taken far, far away from her home… where she meets the very princess she was impersonating.
 It is revealed that they all are being threatened by a malevolent magical being known as a jadess.
 Can she get along with the arrogant enchanter long enough to figure out how to survive with a jadess after them?
 And why does the jadess want Polly?
 (First serialized on WordPress in 2011, now being re-edited and updated.)

 - Wingspan: Based on the "Chaotic Good angels fall" theme with a twist; did you know the Christian idea of redemption had Power Perversion Potential?